Rataje nad Sázavou: Sights

 Pirkštejn Castle was founded in the mid-14th century as a part of the town fortifications.
 Today it is owned by the church and is inaccessible to the public.

 The municipality of Rataje bought Rataje Castle in 1933 and placed a municipal office, post office, police station and school there.
 Today it also houses the Museum of Central Posázaví.

 The Church of Saint Matthew was built in the early Baroque style in 1675–1691 and has remained almost unchanged since then.
 It replaced a church from the 14th century.

 In popular culture

-A recreation of the town as it existed in 1403 is prominently featured in the Czech role-playing game Kingdom Come: Deliverance.
+A recreation of the town as it existed in 1403 is featured in the Czech role-playing video game Kingdom Come: Deliverance.